-Members of the Jewish community spoke out Thursday against an abortion ban in the Ohio House, citing that this legislation infringes on their religious freedom.
+Members of the Jewish community have spoken out against abortion bans in Ohio, saying it infringes on their religious freedom.
 Photo by Morgan Trau, WEWS.

 The following article was originally published on News5Cleveland.com and is published in the Ohio Capital Journal under a content-sharing agreement.
 Unlike other OCJ articles, it is not available for free republication by other news outlets as it is owned by WEWS in Cleveland.